bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-complete.md

 Some of the notable examples of open-source projects using TypeScript are:

 -   [NestJS](images/https://nestjs.com/) - robust and fully-featured framework that makes creating scalable and well-architected systems easy and pleasant
+-

--   [TypeORM](images/https://typeorm.io/#/) - great ORM influenced by other well-known tools from other languages like Hibernate, Doctrine or Entity Framework
+-   [TypeORM](images/https://typeorm.io/#/) - great ORM influenced by other well-known tools from other languages like Hibernate, Doctrine or Entity Framewor
+-
 -   [Prisma](images/https://prisma.io/) - next-generation ORM featuring a declarative data model, generated migrations and fully type-safe database queries

 -   [RxJS](images/https://rxjs.dev/) - widely used library for reactive programming